bucalexis/easybroker_rails/README.md

 ./bin/dev
 ```

-There are two very basic tests over the api
+There are two very basic tests over the api.
-They are located in the file

 To run them execute the command
 ```